morungos/morungos.github.io/_posts/2023-07-02-regulate-foundation-models.md

 author: Stuart
 background: '/img/posts/cheese_PNG7.png'
 summary: |-
-  A blog post on the problems of regulating foundation models, based on Reason's "swiss cheese model" of accident causation.
-tagline: |-
   Has OpenAI has consciously planned its go-to-market strategy as a means to offload risks onto developers?